CIS232-SP2016/MidtermReview/README.md

 Modify the MainApplication class to eat a random item from the items array instead of eating all items in order.

 Design a new class that implements Food.
 You have some creative freedom here.
 Add at least one of your new Food to the items array in the MainApplication class.

+##Lab #3
+File Encryption Filter
+Write a program that inputs a String message from the user and then asks the user for a key between 1 and 100.
+Your program should encrypt the message by adding the key to each character value into a new encoded String.
+Create a binary file that stores the key and the encoded String called "secret.msg".

+Write a second program that displays the contents of "secret.msg" by reading the key value and the encoded String value.
+Then subtract the key from each character to get the original message.